AG7GN/fe-pi/README.md

 		Exec=sh -c 'PULSE_SINK=fepi-playback PULSE_SOURCE=fepi-capture fldigi --config-dir=/home/pi/.fldigi-right -title "Alinco fldigi"'
 		Name[en_US]=Fldigi - Alinco

 1) Reload the menu.
-Run this command in a terminal:
+Run this command in a terminal (this step may not be necessary):

 		lxpanelctl restart